triumphantradio/TrivohTest/README.md

 visit: https://jovial-swanson-32b018.netlify.app/

 TO TEST
-NB: there are 2 branches, vpr and vpr-backend-api, one is the front end to record, play or download the video the vpr-backend-api processes the the publishing to social media
+NOTE: there are 2 branches, vpr and vpr-backend-api, one is the front end to record, play or download the video the vpr-backend-api processes the the publishing to social media

 1. Launch the index page
 2. Click on "Start Camera"